-- Complete the Seclusion Monitoring form (this will remain paper based and available in the seclusion suite) - Plan to rotate staff so that a member of staff trained to carry out such observations is observing the patient in seclusion at all times and inform staff of the existence of such roster - Inform the care team of the seclusion and delegate responsibility for other patients to members of the care staff - At each review point (see section 8), assess and decide whether it is appropriate to end seclusion. - Complete a seclusion care plan on the EPR if seclusion continues beyond the first medical review - Ensure that the patient's vital signs are identified and recorded accurately in accordance with NICE guidance on monitoring vital signs is given with regards manual restraint, rapid tranquilisation, and delirium and head injury - Make an entry in the progress notes section of the EPR during each shift to indicate that the patient remains in seclusion
+- Complete the Seclusion Monitoring form (this will remain paper based and available in the seclusion suite) - Draw up an observation roster so that a member of staff trained to carry out such observations is observing the patient in seclusion at all times and inform staff of the existence of such roster - Inform the care team of the seclusion and delegate responsibility for other patients to members of the care staff - At each review point (see section 8), assess and decide whether it is appropriate to end seclusion. - Complete a seclusion care plan on the EPR if seclusion continues beyond the first medical review - Ensure that the patient's vital signs are identified and recorded accurately in accordance with NICE guidance on monitoring vital signs is given with regards manual restraint, rapid tranquilisation, and delirium and head injury (see Document list above). - Make a brief entry in the progress notes section of the EPR during each shift to indicate that the patient remains in seclusion.

-• Ensure that resuscitation equipment is available within the observation area of the seclusion suite and that this is checked on a daily basis
+• Ensure that resuscitation equipment is available within the observation area of the seclusion suite and that this is checked on a daily basis.